Gianluigi Buffon: Personal life

 Buffon married Czech model Alena Šeredová in June 2011, although they had been in a relationship since 2005.
-They have two children, Louis Thomas (born in 2007 and named after Buffon's idol Thomas N'Kono) and David Lee (born in 2009 and named after Van Halen singer David Lee Roth).
+They have two sons, Louis Thomas (born in 2007 and named after Buffon's idol Thomas N'Kono) and David Lee (born in 2009 and named after Van Halen singer David Lee Roth).
 In May 2014, Buffon announced that he had separated from his wife after three years of marriage.
+Louis Buffon followed in the footsteps of his father and became a footballer.
+As of 2025, he plays as a forward for Serie B outfit Pisa SC and received a call-up for the Czech Republic national under-18 football team.

-He was soon romantically linked to Italian sports pundit, journalist and television host Ilaria D'Amico.
+Soon after divorce, Buffon became romantically linked to Italian sports pundit, journalist and television host Ilaria D'Amico.
 In 2015, Buffon announced that the couple were expecting a child together.
 On 6 January 2016, the couple announced the birth of their son Leopoldo Mattia.
 In the summer of 2017, the pair became engaged.
 Prior to his relationship with and marriage to Šeredová, Buffon had also previously been engaged to a sprinter from the Italy national athletics team, Vincenza Calì.

 On 14 November 2008, Buffon released the Italian edition of his autobiography, Numero 1 (Number 1), which was written in collaboration with writer and Corriere della Sera journalist Roberto Perrone.
 In his autobiography, he revealed that he had suffered with bouts of depression during the 2003–04 season, following Juventus' penalty shoot-out defeat in the 2003 Champions League final, and due to Juventus' negative performance that season.
 In 2013, he elaborated that, between December 2003 and June 2004, he regularly visited a psychologist, but refused to take medication, and he overcame his depression prior to Euro 2004.
 In January 2019, he further revealed that he had even suffered from panic attacks due to his depression during his early career with Juventus, and that he even missed a game as a result.

 Buffon suffers from spheksophobia, as he is allergic to wasp stings.

 In his youth, Buffon supported a number of clubs, including his hometown club Carrarese, along with Genoa, and German side Borussia Mönchengladbach; up until the age of seven, he also supported Juventus, while between the ages of eight and twelve, he was a fan of Inter – due to his admiration for manager Giovanni Trapattoni – as well as Pescara, Como, Avellino, and Campobasso, before eventually supporting Genoa.
 He was a member of the ultras of Carrarese, specifically the "Commando Ultrà Indian Tips", and to this day, he still has the group's name printed on his goalkeeping gloves.

+In June 2017, Buffon received honorary citizenship from the city of Latisana.
+In November 2024, he released his second autobiography, Cadere, rialzarsi, cadere, rialzarsi ("To fall, get back up again, fall, get back up again"), co-written with Mario Desiati and published by Mondadori.